This Is Criminal! The Sizzling Billie Piper Strip Show In The First Trailer Of ‘City Of Tiny Lights’ Threatens To Distract The Detective From His Work

 From side role to a starring role

 Playing Tommy in City of Tiny Lights is one of Riz’s major starring roles having previously played supporting roles mostly.
-These side roles include in such films as Jason Bourne, Nightcrawler and Rogue One.
+These side roles include in such films as Jason Bourne, Nightcrawler, and Rogue One.
 He got a Golden Globe nod for his performance in The Night of, a mini-series from HBO.

 For Billie, playing Shelley should, however, not have been a daunting task as she has previously played a similar racy role in the drama, Secret Diary of a Call Girl where she acted as a prostitute named Belle.